Cipher Bureau (Poland): Background

 had not the slightest hesitation about sending any and all messages of an operational nature by means of radiotelegraphy; there were periods during the war when, for purposes of operational communications and for purposes of command by higher staffs, no other means of communication whatever were used, messages being transmitted either entirely "in clear" (plaintext) or encrypted by means of such an incredibly uncomplicated system that for our trained specialists reading the messages was child's play.
 The same held for the chitchat of personnel at radiotelegraphic stations, where discipline was disastrously lax.

-General Staff building (Saxon Palace), destroyed in World War II.
-The arcade still shelters Tomb of the Unknown Soldier, before which stood Thorvaldsen's equestrian statue of Prince Józef Poniatowski.
+The General Staff building (Saxon Palace), destroyed in World War II.
+The arcade still shelters the Tomb of the Unknown Soldier, before which stood Thorvaldsen's equestrian statue of Prince Józef Poniatowski.
 In this building, from 1932, the Cipher Bureau broke the German plugboard military Enigma.

 In the crucial month of August 1920 alone, Polish cryptologists decrypted 410 signals: